fobordo/Pewlett-Hackard-Analysis/README.md

 The analysis resulted in the following two tables:

-### retiring_titles Table
+### Number of Retiring Employees by Title
-The `retiring_titles` table contained a count of how many employees per title would be retiring.
+SQL queries were written and executed to determine the number of retiring employees by title, which would be displayed in the `retiring_titles` table.
+The `retiring_titles` table contained the number of retirement-age employees (born between January 1, 1952 and December 31, 1955) by most recent job title who are about to retire.

 ![retiring_titles_pgadmin](/README_Images/retiring_titles_pgadmin.png)